brightsign/BrightAuthor-Plugins/URL-Change/README.md

 <li>Click the <strong>Save</strong> button once you are finished.</li>
 </ol>
 ###RSS Feed
 <p>You will need to create a “zip.xml” document and make it publicly available on the Internet so your networked players can freely retrieve the variable data.
-If you don’t have your own servers to host the XML document, you can also use a free Dropbox account: Please see  <a href="http://support.brightsign.biz/entries/21003508-Can-I-use-a-Dropbox-account-with-my-BrightSign">this FAQ<a> to learn more about publicly hosting files with Dropbox. </p>
+If you don’t have your own servers to host the XML document, you can also use a free Dropbox account: Please see  <a href="http://support.brightsign.biz/entries/21003508-Can-I-use-a-Dropbox-account-with-my-BrightSign">this FAQ</a> to learn more about publicly hosting files with Dropbox. </p>
 <ol>
 <li>Open the example “zip.xml” file using a text editor program (Notepad, TextMate, etc.).</li>
 <li>Add new <item> </item> tags for each of your players. </li>